harrisonized/harrisonized.github.io/_posts/2019-05-30-analyzing-yelp-reviews-for-climbing-gyms-nlp.md

 ![total-gyms-vs-percent-growth.png](https://raw.githubusercontent.com/harrisonized/yelp-climbing-gyms/master/climbing-business-journal/plotly-figures/total-gyms-vs-percent-growth.png)

 [Yelp](https://www.yelp.com/) is an online directory in which users can publish reviews on businesses.
-It is often a great source of information for first-time visits to new areas.
+It is often a great resource for first-time visits to new areas.
 Using Yelp reviews, I wanted to see if I could use some natural language processing techniques to be able to categorize reviews and come up with a list of do's and don'ts for climbing gyms in California.

 ## **Data Acquisition**

-Since Yelp releases a new [competition dataset](https://www.yelp.com/dataset/challenge) each year in [JSON](https://www.json.org/) format, this was the right place to start.
-The entries in the competition dataset are structured as follows.
+Since Yelp releases a new [competition dataset](https://www.yelp.com/dataset/challenge) each year in [JSON](https://www.json.org/) format, I felt this was the right place to start.
+The entries in the competition dataset are structured like in the two following examples.

 ```python
 # Review